Moving to Italy Guide

 Of course, trains don’t service every town and village so it may be necessary on your trip to investigate additional or alternative sources of transport.
 Fortunately, there are a number of suitable options to consider.

 The first of these are the many buses which service even the tiniest of destinations.
 Even cheaper than the rail network, buses are less popular with tourists for two reasons.
 Firstly, the comfort levels are considerably below what one might reasonably expect when travelling by train.

 Secondly, and even more importantly, there is no nationwide bus service.
 What this means in practice is that travelling across geographic boundaries can be problematic.
 If one intends to begin a bus journey in one province, and arrive at a destination in another, there is little chance of being able to use a single bus ticket.
 Instead, it may be necessary to purchase multiple tickets with a range of bus companies, carefully navigating your way between them at the appropriate points.

 Consequently, while buses can be a practical and cost-effective means of transport over short distances, over longer distances it can be far less practical.

 Within more urban areas there are almost as many taxis as tourists, so catching a cab across town is simplicity itself.
-Unlike some other countries, taxis are generally not hailed on the street.
-Instead you can catch a ride from one of the many taxi ranks where they congregate, or request a collection by “radio taxi”.
+Unlike in some other countries, taxis are generally not hailed on the street.
+Instead, you can catch a ride from one of the many taxi ranks where they congregate or request a collection by “radio taxi”.